 In addition, members of Congress advocated for the release of prisoners of conscience, including religious prisoners, through the TLHRC's Defending Freedoms Project.
 Members sent the executive branch letters on religious freedom violations in Burma, China, India, Iran, Nicaragua, Nigeria, and Vietnam as well as letters advocating for a USRAP Priority 2 designation for religious minorities in Afghanistan and improvements in education for Rohingya refugees in Cox's Bazar.
-Members also participated in numerous USCIRF events and hearings, including the launch of the 2022 annual report, a hearing on U.S. policy and freedom of religion or belief in North Korea, a hearing on the crackdown on religious freedom in Nicaragua, and a hearing on China's religious freedom violations.
+Members also participated in numerous USCIRF events and hearings, including the launch of the 2022 annual report, a hearing on U.S. policy and freedom of religious freedom in Nicaragua, and a hearing on China's religious freedom violations.